Mariana-Tek/engineering-ladder/makers/engineer_ii.md

 ### [Communication](/README.md#communication)

 - Give clear, actionable feedback to your peers and manager.
-- Learn from failure by admitting mistakes and sharing what you learned.
 - Reduce the need for re-work by asking for clarification and confirming assumptions before starting an unclear task.
 - Provide thoughtful, constructive feedback in code reviews on your peers' PRs.
-- Amplify and celebrate the contributions of your teammates.

 [Example Behaviors](/README.md#example-behaviors):
 - Gave a brief post-mortem of a bug as a standup after-topic